masonl93/F-ML/README.md

 - Tick bars: exhibit desirable properties: may have Gaussian distrib (pg 27)
 - Volume bars: ticks are arbitrary, vol even closer to IID Gaussian than tick.
 Lots of market microstructures revolve around price & volume
 - Dollar bars: Variation of number of bars is much less when looking at market value exchanged.
 Number of shares also change multiple times of a security's life time.

+## Notes
+When going through Jupyter notebooks, please be aware that there is most likely some mistakes I have made.
+My Python skills are above average so I have been able to improve de Prado's code in some ways.
+My financial knowledge is around average as I am still learning lots.
+My math skills on the other hand are below average so there might be some mistakes regarding this.